percona/k8sps-docs/docs/haproxy-conf.md

 Percona Operator for MySQL provides load balancing and proxy service with [HAProxy](https://haproxy.org) (enabled by default).
-HAProxy is the only solution proxy when asynchronous replication betweem MySQL instances is turned, while group replication can be used either with HAProxy or [MySQL Router](router-conf.md).
+HAProxy is the only solution proxy when asynchronous replication between MySQL instances is enabled, while group replication can be used either with HAProxy or [MySQL Router](router-conf.md).
 You can control whether to use HAProxy or not by enabling or disabling it via the `haproxy.enabled` option in the `deploy/cr.yaml` configuration file.